MicrosoftDocs/bot-docs.pt-br/articles/v4sdk/bot-builder-concept-language-generation.md

     - Old `display || speak` notation is deprecated in favor of structured template support.
 See below for more details on structured template.
     - Old `Chatdown` style cards are deprecated in favor of structured template support.
 See below for more details on structured template.
 - \[**NEW**\]:
     - Structured Template support in .lg file format.
-See [here](../language-generation/language-generation-structured-response-template.md) to learn more about Structured Template definition.
+See [response template](../language-generation/language-generation-structured-response-template.md) to learn more about Structured Template definition.
     - ActivityGenerator.GenerateFromLG static method to transform output from LG sub-system into a full blown [Bot Framework Activity][1]

 ### 4.6 PREVIEW